What is Use Tax | FAQ

 What is the use tax rate?

-The use tax rate is the same as your local sales tax rate.
-Currently, the sales tax rate in Bellingham is 8.7%, therefore, the use tax rate is also 8.7%.
+The use tax rate is the same as your local sales tax rate, which is updated every quarter.
+As of Q2 in 2021, the sales tax rate in Bellingham is 8.7%, therefore, the use tax rate is also 8.7%.

 When is use tax due?